-Texas, like many other states, provides the ability for spouses to file for a "no-fault" divorce.
-What this means is that both spouses have acknowledged that the marriage has collapsed to the point where it is now irretrievably broken.
-This is the most common grounds for divorce in Texas.
-However, in spite of this, Texas also allows for a fault divorce scenario, where one of the spouses may acknowledge the fault of the other in breaking down the marriage.
-Fault divorce grounds may include adultery, abuse, or abandonment.
-Fault divorce does not require a separate procedure, however, the "fault" can and most likely will come into play in the courtroom, when property is being divided among the two spouses.
+Texas allows spouses to file for a "no-fault" divorce.
+This means both spouses recognize that their relationship has gotten to the point where it can no longer be fixed.
+Texas also allows for a fault divorce, meaning one spouse was the main reason breakdown of the marriage.
+Fault divorce grounds include adultery, abuse, or abandonment.
+Fault divorce does not require a separate procedure; the "fault" most likely will comes into play when the property is being divided.

-There are certain requirements that the spouses must fulfill before filing for divorce.
-One of the spouses must have lived in Texas for at least 6 months, and must also have been a resident of the county where the divorce is being filed for at least 90 days.
-If both of these requirements are met, then one of the spouses may initiate the filing at their county district court.
-The spouse who initiates the divorce paperwork will be known as the petitioner, while the other spouse will be known as the respondent.
-While these are traditionally adversarial terms, they will be used regardless of however amicable the divorce is.
-At the time of a filing, the Petitioner can make a request for a temporary restraining order from the Respondent.
-This order will create boundaries for any property to remain where it is until divorce proceedings are over, and require that the spouses not make any attempt to harass, threaten, or otherwise interfere with one another's lives.
-The next step in the process is for the Respondent to file an "answer" and either acknowledge or take issue with the Petitioner's divorce claim.
-The "answer" must typically be field within 20 business days of the initial filing.
+Before filing for divorce, one of the spouses must have continuously lived in Texas for at least 6 months and continuously lived in the county where the divorce is being filed for at least 90 days.
+The next step in the process is for the other spouse to file an "answer" and either acknowledge or take issue with the original divorce claim.
+The "answer" must typically be filed within 20 business days of the initial filing.
 During this time period, however, the court may issue temporary orders for custody and support for spouses and children.

-The next phase is a discussion and discovery period for the spouses to agree on property division, confirmation of separate property, and other matters pertaining to the divorce including provision relating to the children.
-IF this cannot be done, the spouses will likely go to mediation either by agreement or by court order.
+The next phase is a discussion and discovery period for the spouses to agree on property division, confirmation of separate property, and provisions relating to any children.
+If this cannot be done, the spouses will likely go to mediation either by agreement or by court order.
 The goal of mediation is to attempt to resolve these issues before the matter must go to a trial.
 Cases that settle at mediation can save both spouses thousands of dollars by avoiding a final trial.

 Any individual who has personally experienced divorce or knows someone who has, knows that the dissolution of a marriage is never as simple as just ending the marriage.
 In fact, there is much more to divorce than what the spouses themselves even consider.
-A Family Law attorney knows the always evolving law, the pertinent case law, and has the experience to target issues and deal with them appropriately.
-An experienced attorney is the key to protecting your interest.
+A family law attorney knows the always evolving law, the pertinent case law, and has the experience to target issues and deal with them appropriately.
+Our experienced lawyers are the key to protecting your interests.